Predictia/AQUA/docs/sphinx/source/aqua_console.rst

 It will copy the catalogue folder and files to the destination folder.
 As before, it is possible to specify if symbolic links have to be created and it is possible to install extra catalogues not present in the AQUA release.
+Multiple catalogs can be installed with multiple calls to `aqua add`

 .. option:: catalog